January’s To-Do List for Juniors Aspiring to Get Into Their Dream College

 2. Make your schedule for standardized tests and a plan for test prep that starts at least 8 weeks before your scheduled test.
 We’ll have a blog post next week to help you do this one.

 Although many colleges do not require standardized tests for admission, some do.
 If the pandemic still makes testing too risky at that time, you can always cancel (and we strongly recommend that you NOT take standardized tests if that would put your health at risk).
 There are so many test-optional colleges out there for the time being (including most of the highly selective colleges) that you can play that by ear as you get closer to that 8 week prep window.

 3. Plan on doing virtual visits to colleges.
 They will be offering virtual alternatives to the more conventional visits when people used to go to campus in person.
-We’ll have a blog post about planning college visits the last week of this month.
-If and when the pandemic finally stops posing a threat, you can work on travel logistics for schools that you want to visit in person.
+We’ll have a blog post about planning college visits later this month.
+If and when the pandemic finally stops posing a threat, you can work on travel logistics for schools that you want to visit in person if your life circumstances permit.
 Our guess is that schools will continue offering virtual visits even after the health risks go away, because it is such a benefit to people who in the past wouldn’t have been able to afford to make those trips in person.

 You should definitely do those visits, virtual or otherwise, because they help you make better choices about where to apply, which saves you wasted application fees and long term can also save you from paying wasted tuition to a college that isn’t the best fit for you.
 Second, your chances for admission at many colleges will be higher if you “demonstrate interest,” and a college visit is one really good way to do that.

 When travel is safe again, you’ll find that representatives from the colleges might also be coming to your high school or town or region in person, and when that’s the case, make a plan for attending the event.
 It is the next best thing!